Physical quantity: Base quantities

 The angular quantities, plane angle and solid angle, are defined as derived dimensionless quantities in the SI.
 For some relations, their units radian and steradian can be written explicitly to emphasize the fact that the quantity involves plane or solid angles.

-General derived quantities
+Derived quantities

 Derived quantities are those whose definitions are based on other physical quantities (base quantities).

+There are many ISQ derived quantities.

 Space

 Important applied base units for space and time are below.
 Area and volume are thus, of course, derived from the length, but included for completeness as they occur frequently in many derived quantities, in particular densities.